Skip to contents

 Section 8.2.2: Negative binomial regression

-Now we analyse the road safety data allowing for unobserved heterogeneity.
-We first set up both the two versions of the three-block MH-within-Gibbs sampler
+Now we re-analyze the road safety data allowing for unobserved heterogeneity.
+We first set up the two versions of the three-block MH-within-Gibbs sampler.

 negbin <- function(y, X, e, b0 = 0, B0 = 100, qmean, qvar, pri.alpha,